rossturk/sox-dsd/README.md

 - Tracks the official SoX repository from SourceForge
 - Incorporates DSD support from [Måns Rullgård's sox fork](https://github.com/mansr/sox)
 - Uses a patch-based system for easy maintenance
-- Can be easily updated when new SoX versions are released
+- Designed / intended to be easily updated when new SoX versions are released

 ## DSD Support Features